SCUT-CCNL/EHSSnet/README.md

-# EHSSnet
+# EHSnet
-This is the code of EHSSnet
+This is the code of EHSnet